What Makes a Pokémon Card Valuable Today?

 Where Can You Get Your Pokémon Cards Valued or Appraised?

 Finally, get your cards valued.
-Not least because some of them are worth enough to warrant being declared on insurances, but it’s so a question of love it or list it – do you want to keep them longer, or sell them on?
+Mainly because some are valuable enough that you should declare them on your insurance.
+It is also a question of love it or list it – do you want to keep them longer, or sell them on?
 Knowing their worth may help.